manudevcode/eva-front-end-challenge/README.md

 ### Deployment
 I must admit that I have never deployed a react application in Vercel so I usually use AWS, but after seeing how easy it is I think I have an extra option for future projects since what it offers is very good.

+### Note

+Although the architecture implemented in this project is simple and is not known as: `Atomic Design`, etc. is an architecture that works well and is scalable, I can easily adapt to very different ways of working.

 Thanks!